 Sales of a substantial number of shares of our common stock in the public market could occur at any time.
 These sales, or the perception in the market that the holders of a large number of shares of common stock intend to sell shares, could reduce the market price of our common stock.
-Following this offering, we will have shares of common stock outstanding based on the shares of our common stock outstanding as of and after giving effect to the conversion of all outstanding shares of our preferred stock into 20,320,667 shares of our common stock upon the closing of this offering.
-Of these shares, the shares sold by us in this offering may be resold in the public market immediately, unless purchased by our affiliates.
-The remaining shares are currently restricted under securities laws or as a result of lock-up or other agreements, but will be able to be sold after this offering as described in the "Shares Eligible for Future Sale" section of this prospectus.
+Following this offering, we will have 27,196,315 shares of common stock outstanding based on 5,659,089 shares of our common stock outstanding as of December 31, 2017 and after giving effect to the conversion of all outstanding shares of our preferred stock into 15,870,559 shares of our common stock upon the closing of this offering.
+Of these shares, the 5,666,667 shares sold by us in this offering may be resold in the public market immediately, unless purchased by our affiliates.
+The remaining 21,529,648 shares are currently restricted under securities laws or as a result of lock-up or other agreements, but will be able to be sold after this offering as described in the "Shares Eligible for Future Sale" section of this prospectus.
 The representatives of the underwriters may release these stockholders from their lock-up agreements with the underwriters at any time and without notice, which would allow for earlier sales of shares in the public market.

-Moreover, after this offering, holders of an aggregate of shares of our common stock will have rights, subject to conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
+Moreover, after this offering, holders of an aggregate of 15,870,559 shares of our common stock will have rights, subject to conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
 We also plan to register all shares of common stock that we may issue under our equity compensation plans.
 Once we register these shares, they can be freely sold in the public market upon issuance and once vested, subject to volume limitations applicable to affiliates and the lock-up agreements.
 If these additional shares are sold, or if it is perceived that they will be sold, in the public market, the trading price of our common stock could decline.